Mussel Festival returning in St. Lunaire-Griquet this weekend!

 One can see the schedule of events below of this year’s planned activities for the Mussel Festival in which I am delighted to attend the official opening.
 The volunteer committee has given many hours of their time and have worked with other groups such as the Firettes to help raise needed money for the volunteer fire department, as well drawing upon local talent and events for all ages.
 They deserve to be recognized for their hard work and dedication to creating new opportunities in their small town.

 I would encourage local residents of the Great Northern Peninsula and visitors to the region to enjoy a fun filled weekend at the Town of St. Lunaire-Griquet and of course, get a fine feed of mussels.

 Christopher Mitchelmore, MHA The Straits-White Bay North @MitchelmoreMHA

-Posted on August 14, 2014, in Business, Community Economic Development, Cuisine and tagged business, community, festival, Great Northern Peninsula, Mussel, Newfoundland, Rural, St. Lunaire-Griquet.
+Posted on August 14, 2014, in Business, Community Economic Development, Food & Beverage and tagged business, community, festival, Great Northern Peninsula, Mussel, Newfoundland, Rural, St. Lunaire-Griquet.
 Bookmark the permalink.
 1 Comment.